 An individual may also claim attendant care expenses incurred for a dependent relative (e.g., adult dependent relatives such as a parent, grandparent, brother, sister, aunt or uncle), subject to certain limitations.
-There is no requirement that the individual requiring care live with the supporting relative, or be claimed as dependent for any other purpose; they must, however, be dependent on the claimant for financial support.
-The determination of whether an individual is dependent on the claimant for financial support is a question of fact, but generally such determination entails providing the basic necessities of life (e.g., shelter, food and clothing) regularly and consistently, and showing that the individual's income is insufficient to meet their basic needs.
-The claimant may provide support voluntarily or pursuant to a legal commitment.
+There is no requirement that the individual requiring care live with the supporting relative or be claimed as dependent for any other purpose.

+They must, however, be dependent on the claimant for financial support.
+Whether the individual is dependent on the claimant is a question of fact, but generally entails providing the basic necessities of life (e.g., shelter, food and clothing) regularly and consistently, and showing that the individual's income is insufficient to meet their basic needs.

+The claimant may provide support either voluntarily or pursuant to a legal commitment.
 The CRA may request proof of payment, such as grocery receipts or a lease agreement.